 Her repertory also includes Balanchine’s Agon (1st pas de trois), Coppélia, “Diamonds,” “Emeralds,” “Rubies,” Serenade, Stravinsky Violin Concerto, Symphony in C, Tarantella, and Theme and Variations; Cranko’s Onegin; Fokine’s Petrouchka; Forsythe’s Artifact Suite and The Vertiginous Thrill of Exactitude; Kudelka’s The Ruins Proclaim the Building Was Beautiful; McGregor’s Borderlands; Morris’ Maelstrom and Sandpaper Ballet; Neumeier’s The Little Mermaid; Possokhov’s The Rite of Spring; Robbins’ The Concert and West Side Story Suite; and Thatcher’s Stone and Steel.

-As a guest artist, De Sola performed Balanchine’s Tarantella, Elo’s Double Stop, and Le Corsaire pas de deux, and Double Stop at the International Ballet Gala 2014: World Ballet Superstars in Kuala Lumpur, Malaysia, in August 2014; the pas de deux from Le Corsaire with Taras Domitro at the World Ballet Competition Gala in 2013, the grand pas de deux from Nutcracker with Daniel Deivison-Oliveira at Kingsport Ballet in 2012, and Balanchine’s Apollo and Caniparoli’s Ibsen’s House with Tiit Helimets and Company in Estonia in 2011.
-She received a silver medal in the Professional Division at the World International Ballet Competition and honorable mention from the National Foundation for Advancement in the Arts in 2007.
+As a guest artist, De Sola performed Balanchine’s Tarantella, Elo’s Double Stop, and Le Corsaire pas de deux, and Double Stop at the International Ballet Gala 2014: World Ballet Superstars in Kuala Lumpur, Malaysia, in August 2014; the pas de deux from Le Corsaire with Taras Domitro at the World Ballet Competition Gala in 2013; and Balanchine’s Apollo and Caniparoli’s Ibsen’s House with Tiit Helimets and Company in Estonia in 2011.